antononcube/Raku-JavaScript-D3/README.md

 ### Infrastructural

-1. [ ] TODO Support for different JavaScript wrapper styles
+1. [X] DONE Support for different JavaScript wrapper styles

-   - Jupyter cell execution ready
+   - [X] DONE Jupyter cell execution ready

-   - Standard HTML
+   - [X] DONE Standard HTML

-   - Result output within a JSON format
+   - Result output with JSON format?

-2. [ ] Better, comprehensive type checking
+2. [ ] TODO Better, comprehensive type checking

    - Using the type system of "Data::Reshapers", [AAp1], would be ideal, but I do not want to introduce such a "heavy" dependency.

+3. [X] DONE CLI scritp

-3. [ ] JavaScript code snippets management
+4. [ ] TODO JavaScript code snippets management

    - If they become too many.